 Q: How can I know if my 2013 BMW Series 1 key had a chip in it?
 I understand that some keys need to be programmed and some don’t?

-Therefore, if you lost your BMW key and the key had a chip in it, it will have to be programmed on site.
+Hence, if you’ve lost your BMW key and it had a chip in it, the key will have to be programmed/ coded on site in order to start the car.

 Fob car key – Fob remote “push to start” car key: Usually looks like some sort of remote.
 This fob car key has a chip and therefore will need to be programmed.

-Below, BMW key that has a transponder chip in it and therefore NEEDS to be programmed:
+The next image is of a BMW key that has a transponder chip in it and therefore NEEDS to be coded.
+The chip is located inside the cover at the top.

-Below, BMW key that doesn’t have a chip in it and therefore doesn’t NEED to be programmed:
+The next image is of a BMW key that doesn’t contain a chip and therefore DOES NOT NEED to be coded.
+It’s a simple metal key.

-Q: I lost my 2016 BMW series 4 fob car key, and have no spare.
+Q: I lost my 2016 BMW X6 fob car key and have no spare.
 I need to know how long does it take and do you make replacement Lost BMW keys on site?

 A: The process for a new BMW key or fob, can take up to two days to complete.
 That depends on how many keys are already programmed into the system.
 If you had one or two keys and they both lost, then the dealer should be able to program you a new key within an hour or two.

-However, in case more than 6-7 already been lost, a new computer may be needed to be ordered and replaced and therefore the process will take longer.
+However, in case more than 5 (depends on which model you have) keys have already been lost, a new computer may be needed to be ordered and replaced and therefore the process will take longer.

-Q: My 1997 BMW Series 1 ignition key won’t turn and my steering wheel is locked.
+Q: My 1996 BMW 533i ignition key won’t turn and my steering wheel is locked.
 What is the reason and can you change my ignition for me?
 What should I do?
 How can I get a new BMW ignition?

 A: There may be a few reasons why the ignition key won’t turn.
 Worn out key, stuck, rusted ignition or broken wafers.
 An automotive locksmith for BMW cars can determine the reason on site and solution.
 We can help you with that.